doableware/djongo/docs/docs/get-started.md

 ```

 You can directly *access any [pymongo](https://api.mongodb.com/python/current/) command* by prefixing `mongo_` to the command name.
 For example, to perform `aggregate` on the BlogPage collection (BlogPage is stored as a table in SQL or a collection in MongoDB) the function name becomes `mongo_aggregate`.
 To directly insert a document (instead of `.save()` a model) use `mongo_insert_one()`

-## Questions

-Any questions, suggestions for improvements, issues regarding the usage or to contribute to the package, please raise a git-hub issue ticket.

 ## Contribute